phil294/coffeesense/docs/guide/component-data.md

 ## Workspace Component Data

-You can define custom tags/attributes for your workspace by specifying a `vetur` key in package.json.
+You can define custom tags/attributes for your workspace by specifying a `coffeesense` key in package.json.
 For example, to get auto completion for tag `<foo-tag>` and it's attribute `foo-attr`, all you need to do is:

 - Create a file `tags.json` with: